NicholasDrian/Web-NURBS/README.md

 <h4 style="margin:0px; padding:0px;">Click <a href="https://nicholasdrian.github.io/Web-NURBS/docs/docs.html"> <u>HERE</u> </a> to see the docs.

 ## What is it?
-Web NURBS is 3D NURBS modeling software designed to run in your browser.
+Web NURBS is 3D modeling software designed to run in your browser.
 It uses WebGPU, a modern replacement for WebGL.
 The program is written in about 12k lines of TypeScript and Web Graphics Shader Language.

 Web NURBS has a CLI inspired by Rhino, Modal editing inspired by Vim, and a reactive Scene Object Model inspired by the Document Object Model.